Skip to main content

 You can keep track of the issues, feature requests, or simple questions you may have raised.

-An issue is a defect on the Management Portal website, app or terminal that causes it to behave in an unexpected way or produce an incorrect result.
+An issue is a defect on the Redbox Management website, app or terminal that causes it to behave in an unexpected way or produce an incorrect result.
 Some examples of typical issues:

 Often, there can be a certain amount of ambiguity as to what an issue actually is.
 For example, whether something is working "correctly" can be debatable if a feature is not accurately defined in the project specification or the designs are ambiguous.
 However, some things certainly are not issues.
 For example: